Tanmay7404/Overnight_Hackathon_CSEA/README.md

 Handles multiple file submissions for each assignment, provided they are made before the assignments end

 **Plagiarism Detection:**
-remove all the comments and whitespaces from the code, normalises the variables and then check the codes of all the submissions for similarity and detects plag
+remove all the comments and whitespaces from the code, normalises the variables and then check the codes of all the submissions for similarity and detects plag.
+(Baker's Dup Algorithm)

 **Auto-grading:**
 Instructor can provide Test Cases Api will be called to run the code on an online compiller and the student is graded accordingly